Eclipse-SDV-Hackathon-Chapter-Two/GearShiftGamers/README.md

-# GearShiftGamers
+# Project overview

-Project overviewWelcome to Gamer.
+Welcome to Gamer.
 This canvas includes everything you need to know about this project along with links to important resources and people.

 ## Project description